martyjs/marty/docs/_guides/isomorphism/index.md

 });
 {% endhighlight %}

-What this means is if you want you're code to run on the server you will need to remember to add ``.for(this)``.
+What this means is if you want your code to run on the server you will need to remember to add ``.for(this)``.
 We will warn you if you do this accidentally so its worth watching you're logs.